 unique identifier, e.g.:

 By default, a web page is returned.
-Depending on the data set, other formats may also be available (check the orange buttons on the entry's web page).
+Depending on the data set, other formats may also be available (click on "Formats" on the entry's web page).
 Here are some examples:

 http://www.uniprot.org/uniprot/P12345.txt http://www.uniprot.org/uniprot/P12345.xml http://www.uniprot.org/uniprot/P12345.rdf http://www.uniprot.org/uniprot/P12345.fasta http://www.uniprot.org/uniprot/P12345.gff http://www.uniprot.org/uniref/UniRef90_Q76ZR4.xml http://www.uniprot.org/uniref/UniRef90_Q76ZR4.rdf http://www.uniprot.org/uniref/UniRef90_Q76ZR4.fasta http://www.uniprot.org/uniref/UniRef90_Q76ZR4.tab http://www.uniprot.org/uniparc/UPI000000001F.xml http://www.uniprot.org/uniparc/UPI000000001F.rdf http://www.uniprot.org/uniparc/UPI000000001F.fasta http://www.uniprot.org/uniparc/UPI000000001F.tab

 For the RDF/XML format there is an option to include data from referenced data sets directly in the returned data: